 I am Associate Professor in the Department of English at the American University of Beirut in Beirut, Lebanon.
 In the 2016-17 university year I have a visiting position as Associate Professor of Digital Humanities at New York University Abu Dhabi in the United Arab Emirates.

-Mediterranean Studies; European Middle Ages; French studies; digital humanities; spatial humanities; comparative literature
+Medieval studies; French studies; digital humanities; spatial humanities; Mediterranean Studies; comparative literature

 Header image: @DJWrisley, Vase, Conjunto Arqueológico Madinat Al-Zahra